wedesoft/www.wedesoft.de/_posts/2025-06-05-flight-model-physics-venturestar.md

 $D_i = \underbrace{\cfrac{C_L^2}{\pi\,e\,\Lambda}}_{\eqqcolon C_{D_i}}\,q\,S_{ref}$
 {% endlatex %}
 The Oswald factor *e* depends on the speed of the aircraft.
-The lift coefficient depends on the angle of attack α.
+The lift coefficient depends on the angle of attack *α*.

 The aspect ratio *Λ* depends on wing span *b* and wing area *S*:
 {% latex usepackages=amsmath %}